-With the promise of warmer weather on the horizon, Winter Series: Of Hope at the Museum of Contemporary Art Chicago serves as a bold beacon of promise with its mix of beloved revivals and inventive world premieres.
+With the assurance of warmer weather on the horizon, Winter Series: Of Hope at the Museum of Contemporary Art Chicago serves as a bold beacon of promise with its mix of beloved revivals and inventive world premieres.

-by FLOCK, Florian Lochner and Alice Klock
+A World Premiere by FLOCK, Florian Lochner and Alice Klock

 A World Premiere